Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Attach a `cost-allocation` tag to each requested Elastic IP address with the IAM user name of the developer who creates it.
 - [x] Query AWS CloudTrail logs by using Amazon Athena to search for Elastic IP address events.
-- [ ] Create a CloudWatch alarm on the ElPCreated metric and send an Amazon SNS notification when the alarm triggers.
+- [ ] Create a CloudWatch alarm on the `EIPCreated` metric and send an Amazon SNS notification when the alarm triggers.
 - [ ] Use Amazon Inspector to get a report of all Elastic IP addresses created in the last 30 days.

 ### A company has an Amazon CloudFront distribution that uses an Amazon S3 bucket as its origin.
 During a review of the access logs, the company determines that some requests are going directly to the S3 bucket by using the website hosting endpoint.
 A SysOps administrator must secure the S3 bucket to allow requests only from CloudFront.
 What should the SysOps administrator do to meet this requirement?